brkncookie/CyberDefendersLabs_WriteUps/PsExec Hunt Lab/PsExec Hunt.md

 ![Screenshot 2025-05-30 at 11.27.56 AM](attachments/Screenshot%202025-05-30%20at%2011.27.56%20AM.png)

-Here, they are instructing us to go look for `SMB's`  ==`Session Setup Response`== Packets that contain a ==`NTLMSSP Challenge`== Message so the target machine can authenticate the client, and with this packet we can extract the target machine's hostname as can be seen below:
+Here, they are instructing us to go look for `SMB's`  `Session Setup Response` Packets that contain a `NTLMSSP Challenge` Message so the target machine can authenticate the client, and with this packet we can extract the target machine's hostname as can be seen below:

 ![Screenshot 2025-05-30 at 11.36.59 AM](attachments/Screenshot%202025-05-30%20at%2011.36.59%20AM.png)